sheng09/PHYS3070-6070-Lastest/README.md

 PHYS3070/PHYS6070 Labs
 ====

-Earthquakes are catastrophic however one of the prominent phenomena of physics of the Earth.
+Earthquakes are catastrophic however prominent phenomena of physics of the Earth.
 So, how to describe an earthquake, in a scientific viewpoint?
 Well, you will learn that, especially for being pratical, in this Lab!

 Specifically, to describe an earthquake, we need to answer two kinds of questions: 1) where and when is it? and, 2) how is it (the mechanics, the dynamics)?